HeisenbugLtd/spat/README.md

 After that, the **`run_spat`** executable should be installed in your GNAT installation and is ready to use.

+### The `spat.py` plug-in

+I added a tiny plug-in for `GNAT Studio` that parses the output of `spat` and shows the proofs with their respective maximum times in the location window.
+To make use of the script, you need to link or copy it into your `~/.gnatstudio/plug-ins` directory.

+The plug-in adds the new menu item `SPAT` into the `SPARK` menu in `GNAT Studio` with the two entries `Show All` and `Show Unproved`.

 ## Invoking the tool